 - Travel The proposed travel cost must include the following for each trip: the purpose of the trip, origin and destination if known, approximate duration, the number of travelers, and the estimated cost per trip must be justified based on the organizations historical average cost per trip or other reasonable basis for estimation.
-Such estimates and the resultant costs claimed must conform to the applicable Federal cost principles.
+Provide the estimated cost of each: airfare, per diem, lodging, ground transportation, etc. Such estimates and the resultant costs claimed must conform to the applicable Federal cost principles.
 Applicants may include travel costs for the Principal Investigator to attend the annual peer reviews described in Section II of this FOA. - Subawards/Subcontracts Provide a description of the work to be performed by the subrecipient/subcontractor.
 For each subaward, a detailed cost proposal is required to be submitted by the subrecipient(s).
 A proposal and any supporting documentation must be received and reviewed before the Government can complete its cost analysis of the proposal and enter negotiations.
 The subaward/subcontractor budget justification must have the name of the subaward/subcontractor entity at the top.